hdShang/arxiv-daily/docs/cs-LG/2025-08-20/papers/250814765v2-pepthink-r1-llm-for-interpretable-cyclic-peptide-optimization-with-c.md

 ---
 layout: default
-title: PepThink-R1: LLM for Interpretable Cyclic Peptide Optimization with CoT SFT and Reinforcement Learning
+title: "PepThink-R1: LLM for Interpretable Cyclic Peptide Optimization with CoT SFT and Reinforcement Learning"
 ---

 # PepThink-R1: LLM for Interpretable Cyclic Peptide Optimization with CoT SFT and Reinforcement Learning